mmeyer724/Frameworkless/README.md

 return new Response($this->twig->render('page.html.twig', $data));
 ````
 ## Spot (ORM)
-If you'd like to use an ORM with frameworkless instead of PDO you can.
+If you'd like to use an ORM with frameworkless instead PDO, it's easy to add Spot:

 ```
 composer require vlucas/spot2
 ```

-Then edit your ``bootstrap/app.php`` to pass spot as a container.
+from here, edit ``bootstrap/app.php`` and add spot to the container:

 ```php
 $db = new \Spot\Config();